 Either accredited (e.g. local investment fund managers and fund institutions) or non-accredited investors can qualify.
 Investors who make an approved ESB investment will receive an eligibility certificate from Innovation Saskatchewan, which may, in turn, be used to claim the STSI tax credit.

-The STSI Program is being launched as a 2 1/2 year pilot program, at which point its effectiveness will be evaluated.
+The STSI Program is being launched as a two and a half year pilot program, at which point its effectiveness will be evaluated.

 It is expected that the STSI Program will be available on September 1, 2018, with retroactive effect to April 10, 2018.